swimmingly/yodrew.github.io/air.md

 These principles apply to ventilation as well.
 Dampening and decoupling figure in fan mounting, and mass and absorption in silencer design.
 The silencer eliminates most noise, including from the fan.

 Fans make noise directly and indirectly.
 Small fans have little hum to start with, but they run at high speed, so they develop a hum and harmonics.
 Bigger fans start with more of a hum but they run more slowly for the same air output, so they develop less noise overall.
-Avoid amplifying these vibrations with proper fan mounting below.
+Avoid amplifying these vibrations by using the fan mount, below.

 Even the quietest fan makes noise because of the friction of air itself against the fan blades, housing, ducting, and vents.
 Because of air friction, fully silencing a ventilation system requires a silencer of some type.

 ##### silencer

-The silencer principle: an expanded duct section depressurizes the airstream.
-Low-frequency sounds transform into high ones.
-These vibrate the fine fibers lining the silencer, which transform the sound into heat.
+A silencer is an expanded duct section lined with insulation.
+Its greater volume depressurizes the airstream.
+This transforms low-frequency sound into into high-frequency sound.
+High-frequencies vibrate the fine fibers lining the silencer, transforming the sound into heat.
 Genius!

 You can make or buy duct silencers.